Kannagi/BCMConvert/README.md

 # What is BCM?
-The BCM is a simple 3D format, which manages floating numbers and fixed numbers, indexes and skeleton animation, it reads easily and is very fast loading, I advise you to use it!
+The BCM is a simple 3D format, which manages floating numbers and fixed numbers, indexes and skeleton animation, it reads easily and is very fast loading, I advise you to use it !

 # compilation